 - Place a pie shield over the crust before broiling.
 This step will keep your crust from burning.

 - Use a pie plate that is safe for broiling.
-I have never had a problem with a standard glass pie plate, but it is possible that the high heat could cause the glass to shatter.
+I have never had a problem with a standard glass pie plate, but the high heat could cause the glass to shatter.

 Nutrition